Financial Advisor for Divorce in Ohio: What a CDFA Does and Why You Need One

 Ohio-Specific Financial Considerations in Divorce

-If you're divorcing in Ohio, there are a few state-specific financial realities worth understanding:
+If you're divorcing in Ohio, there are a few state-specific financial realities that can significantly affect your settlement outcome.

 How a Financial Advisor for Divorce Supports You Through the Process

-As a CDFA®, MAFF™, and AFC® with years of experience serving Ohio clients through Intentional Divorce Solutions, I've guided hundreds of people through the financial complexities of divorce.
-Here's what that support actually looks like in practice:
+As a CDFA®, MAFF™, and AFC® serving Ohio clients through Intentional Divorce Solutions, I've worked with hundreds of people navigating the financial side of divorce.
+The support looks different depending on where someone is in the process, but here's what it typically includes:

 Frequently Asked Questions About Divorce Financial Advisors in Ohio